Yerevan: Science and research

 Under the Soviet rule, Yerevan has turned into a major centre for science and research.
 The Armenian National Academy of Sciences is the pioneer of scientific research in Armenia.
 It was founded in 1943 as the Armenian Branch of the Soviet Academy of Sciences to become the primary body that conducts research and coordinates activities in the fields of science in Armenia.
 It has many divisions, including Mathematical and Technical Sciences, Physics and Astrophysics, Natural Sciences, Chemistry and Earth Sciences, Armenology and Social Sciences.

 After the independence, many new research centres were opened in the city, such as the CANDLE Synchrotron Research Institute (2010), Tumo Center for Creative Technologies (2011), and Nerses Mets Medical Research and Education Center (2013).

 After the Russian invasion of Ukraine in March 2022, over 40,000 Russian professionals and programmers arrived in Yerevan.
 Half stayed briefly and then moved on while the rest reestablished themselves using internet connections that kept Armenia connected to the world while Russia was increasingly cut off.
-In addition to IT experts the exodus included many bloggers, journalists and activists who faced arrest for criticizing the war in Ukraine.
+In addition to IT experts the exodus included many bloggers, journalists and activists who faced arrest for criticising the war in Ukraine.
 Interviews indicated that none of the exiles encountered hostility in Yerevan.
 They can enter Armenia without visas or passports and remain six months; Russian is widely spoken.

 Sport

 Football

 Football is the most played and popular sport in Yerevan and the entire country.
 Yerevan city is home to about a dozen of football clubs competing in the Armenian Premier League and the Armenian First League, with the most successful clubs being Pyunik, Alashkert, Ararat Yerevan, Ararat-Armenia, Urartu and Yerevan.

 Hrazdan Stadium in Yerevan is the largest sports venue of Armenia.
 The 2nd-largest stadium in the city is the Vazgen Sargsyan Republican Stadium which currently serves as the primary home ground of the Armenia national football team.

 The Football Academy of Yerevan operated by the Football Federation of Armenia is an up-to-date training academy complex, opened in 2010.

-As of 2017, there are around 130 mini-football pitches among the courtyards of the Yerevan neighborhoods, built by the municipal authorities.
+As of 2017, there are around 130 mini-football pitches among the courtyards of the Yerevan neighbourhoods, built by the municipal authorities.